William R. Harris: Judicial service

 In December 1836, at the age of 33, Harris was appointed by Governor Newton Cannon to a seat on the Tennessee Ninth Circuit court vacated by the resignation of Judge John W. Cook.
 Harris was afterward elected to the position by the Legislature, and served until 1845.
 He then resumed private practice, moving to Memphis in 1851.
 Following the death of Judge William B. Turley, he was appointed to that seat on the Common Law and Chancery Court, and was afterward elected to that office.serving from 1851 to 1855.

 In August 1855, Governor Andrew Johnson appointed Harris to a seat on the state supreme court vacated by the resignation of Archibald W. O. Totten.
 Harris was elected to the seat on December 1, 1855, for the full constitutional term, but his service was cut short by his death.

 Personal life

-One of his younger brothers, Isham G. Harris, was Governor of Tennessee during the American Civil War, and thereafter represented his State for several terms in the United States Senate.
+Harris had four brothers and four sisters.
+His older brother, George W. D. Harris, became a Methodist minister.
+His youngest brother, Isham G. Harris, was Governor of Tennessee during the American Civil War, and thereafter represented his State for several terms in the United States Senate.

 Harris was killed by the explosion of the boilers of the Mississippi River steamboat Pennsylvania, bound from New Orleans to Memphis.
 Upon his death, the duty of appointing his successor fell to his brother, Isham G., who was Governor at that time.